White House Floats Rudy Giuliani As Attorney General

 Axios’s Mike Allen reports that “President Trump is so unhappy with Attorney General Jeff Sessions that he has raised the possibility of bringing back Rudolph Giuliani to head the Justice Department, according to West Wing confidants.”

+On Monday afternoon, Giuliani denied the report, and said that Sessions was right to recuse himself from the ongoing Russian electoral-interference probe.

-Trump remains furious that Sessions recused himself from the Russia election-interference probe, leaving him vulnerable to the investigative whims of special prosecutor Robert Mueller.
+Trump remains furious at Sessions over that decision, which has left him vulnerable to the investigative whims of special prosecutor Robert Mueller.
 Naturally, the president would prefer an attorney general who wouldn’t think of interfering in the increasingly likely event that he chooses to blow up everything up and fire Mueller.

 Like Sessions, the ex-New York mayor — whose views on immigration and terrorism have veered sharply right in recent years — was an early and fervent backer of Trump.
 He gave a memorable, maniacal performance at the Republican National Convention last year, and he enthusiastically (if unhelpfully) defended Trump’s travel ban on television.
 And in November, he emerged as a contender to be secretary of State, a post that eventually went to Rex Tillerson.

-Note: This post has been updated to include Giuliani’s denial.